Joey574/Messaging-Board/README.md

 <br><br>
 The auth key will be computed by taking the stored password, *(password plaintext xored with some const key)* and xor that with the username, if the username is not 64 bytes, it will be repeated out until it is the proper size
 ```
-Obviously this is not secure, do not take notes from this and be aware it is an awful attempt to secure anything
+Again, this is not secure, do not take notes from this and be aware it is an awful attempt to secure anything
 ```
-The being said, I wanted to do something that wasn't just storing plaintext, and I've been learning a little about cryptography as of late, so why the hell not
+That being said, I wanted to do something that wasn't just storing plaintext, and I've been learning a little about cryptography as of late, so why the hell not
 <br>

 ### Data